 The Randomized, Double-Blind, Placebo-Controlled Trial of Monthly Injectable Buprenorphine for Methamphetamine Use Disorder (MURB) will help researchers determine whether monthly injections of buprenorphine are safe and effective in people with methamphetamine use disorder who also misuse opioids at levels that do not warrant medication-based treatment.

-Collaborative care has been shown to be effective for treating mood and anxiety disorders, but more research is needed to demonstrate its usefulness for OUD.
-Researchers will test the adaptation, effectiveness, adoption, scalability, and sustainability of collaborative care for individuals with OUD and co-occurring mental health conditions using integrated treatment models in primary care settings.
+Research shows that collaborative care is effective for treating mood and anxiety disorders, but more research is needed to demonstrate its usefulness for treating opioid use disorder.
+The Optimizing Care for People with Opioid Use Disorder and Mental Health Conditions program tests the adaptation, effectiveness, adoption, scalability, and sustainability of collaborative care for individuals with opioid use disorder and co-occurring mental health conditions using integrated treatment models in primary care settings.

-The NIH HEAL Initiative will support research to define the optimal length of FDA-approved medication treatments for OUD, methadone and buprenorphine, taking into account various patient populations and treatment settings.
+The Optimizing the Duration, Retention, and Discontinuation of Medication Treatment for Opioid Use Disorder program supports research to define the optimal length of medication treatments approved by the U.S. Food and Drug Administration for opioid use disorder (methadone and buprenorphine), taking into account various patient populations and treatment settings.

 The Preventing Opioid Use Disorder program supports prevention research focused on underserved populations that experience health disparities and centered around four strategic areas: identifying risk, studying the role of social determinants and policy, developing effective interventions, and disseminating and implementing sustainable, scalable prevention services for populations with risk for opioid misuse.

 The Subthreshold Opioid Use Disorder Prevention (STOP) Study aims to help researchers better understand how to define, identify, and intervene in the management of opioid misuse in primary care settings among individuals with low-severity opioid use disorder.